AlgebraicJulia/CliqueTrees.jl/README.md

     </p>
 </h2>

 CliqueTrees.jl implements *clique trees* in Julia.
 You can use it to construct [tree decompositions](https://en.wikipedia.org/wiki/Tree_decomposition) and [chordal completions](https://en.wikipedia.org/wiki/Chordal_completion) of graphs.

+## Getting Help

 Feel free to open an [issue](https://github.com/AlgebraicJulia/CliqueTrees.jl/issues) or leave a message in the [cliquetrees.jl](https://julialang.zulipchat.com/#narrow/channel/513749-cliquetrees.2Ejl) Zulip channel.

 ## Projects using CliqueTrees